Issuing a Tribunal claim

 The Respondent to the claim has 28 days of receiving the claim form to lodge a Response or Defence to your claim Form (ET3).

 There are many Employment Tribunals situated across the UK.
 The Tribunal covering a claim is dictated by the area in which the Claimant worked.
 There are Tribunal offices in Birmingham, London, Manchester, Liverpool, Ashford, Nottingham, Cardiff, Aberdeen, Bedford, Boston, Brighton, Bristol, Burnley, Bury St Edmunds, Carlisle, Dundee, Edinburgh, Exeter, Glasgow, Hull, Huntingdon, Inverness, Kendal, Leeds, Leicester, Lincoln, Newcastle, Norwich, Reading, Sheffield, Shrewsbury, Southampton, Teeside, Telford and Watford.
 We represent Claimants in all of these Employment Tribunal offices throughout the UK.
 Contact details for all these Employment Tribunal offices can be found here

-A note of caution – putting emotion and principle to one side, Employment Tribunals do come up with some very odd decisions and to this extent both Claimant and Respondent are at risk as to what the ultimate outcome will be.
+A note of caution – putting emotion and principle to one side, Employment Tribunals do come up with some very odd decisions and to this extent, both Claimant and Respondent are at risk as to what the ultimate outcome will be.
 Cases “that should win”, lose and cases that “should fail”, win.
-On many occasions witnesses do not come up to proof, which means that their evidence on the stand deviates from their pre-prepared statements which causes issues as to credibility and can fatally undermine the case.
+On many occasions, witnesses do not come up with proof, which means that their evidence on the stand deviates from their pre-prepared statements which cause issues as to credibility and can fatally undermine the case.

 To ensure you maximise your chances of success you should really seek the services of a specialist Employment Law Solicitor to represent you in this complex area of law.

 Call 0800 612 9509 or complete one of our online contact forms.